RightToPrivacy/Pine64-Mesh-Related/README.md

 * TTN setup available in gateway-config command channel setup (not enabled by default - Chirpstack is running)

-* On your first boot the filesystem grows to meet the disk size (service expands on boot then disables itself)
+* filesystem grows to meet the disk size (service expands on boot then disables itself)

 * PineDio ascii art welcome message on your ssh/terminal logins